goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 You can also configure the location in 'extra\_model\_paths.yaml' in the Confyui folder.

+# Update History

+30-05-2025 - Added new node Multimodal Generation Advanced for neural models of multimodal type (for example, for Qwen2.5-VL)

+The license for this package has been changed from Apache 2.0 to GNU GPLv3

 # Credits

 ComfyUI/[ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI.